KingfuChan/Flight-Strip-Manager-cpp/README.md

 # Flight-Strip-Manager-cpp
-Flight strip manager for online ATC controllers, constructed with Qt and C++
+Flight Strip Manager for online ATC controllers built with Qt and C++

 ## Introduction